AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: ( ) Architecture

-\tech UFPG is a low-latency power-gating architecture that shuts off most of the core units while retaining context in place, thus enabling a transition latency of tens of nanoseconds.
-Conventional context retention techniques (e.g., the C6 C-state flow in \autoref{fig:c1_c6_c_state_flow}(b)) sequentially save/restore the context to/from an external SRAM before/after power-gating/un-gating~\cite{rogers2012core,haj2021ichannels,fayneh20164,haj2020techniques}; this process adds several microseconds of overhead to the entry/exit latency.
+\tech UFPG is a low-latency power-gating (PG) architecture that shuts off most of the core units while retaining the context in place, thus, enabling a transition latency of tens of nanoseconds.
+Conventional context retention techniques (see C6 C-state flow in \autoref{fig:c1_c6_c_state_flow}(b)) sequentially \hj{saves}/\hj{restores} the context to/from external SRAM before/after power-gating/un-gating~\cite{rogers2012core,haj2021ichannels,fayneh20164,haj2020techniques}.
+This process adds several \hj{(e.g., $5$--$10${\textmu}s)} microseconds to the entry/exit latency.
 Instead, \tech retains the context in place, completely removing that overhead at a very small additional idle power cost.